and Billy E

 All of these things are equally important.
 The first one is a no-brainer because you are always going to try and fill holes on your team.
 Many owners overlook the second purpose.
 They stay with their current team because they are lazy; they have no need for a fourth-string runner, or whatever their reason is.
 What they fail to do is block the other team from getting a player.

 My saying with waiver wires is that they are like the Wild West, you have the “Quick and the Dead”.
 Shoot first and look to grab guys, and ask questions later as you can drop them the next week for someone else.
 Often the best waiver wire picks of the entire season, are guys that emerge within the first few weeks.
-Go back and read that line again, then go pick up anyone you see coming out of nowhere the first few weeks of the year (think Miles Austin, Sidney Rice), and thank me at the end of the season.
+Go back and read that line again, then go pick up anyone you see coming out of nowhere the first few weeks of the year and thank me at the end of the season.

 What to Look For On Waiver Wire

 News - The news services will give you the biggest clues as to what player might make a good waiver wire selection.
 Read the newspaper and surf the web for other news services.
 Look for injuries to players that might give another player an opportunity.
 You can also look for quotes from an owner or from a coach about a particular player.
 These are helpful because usually the coach will follow through on what he says.
 Either he will say that he wants to get a young player more involved or he will say that a particular player isn't working hard enough.
-If you watch out for this stuff you can have the next Chris Johnson on your team.
+If you watch out for this stuff you can have the next Todd Gurley on your team.

 Box Scores - The box scores are one of the most overlooked sources of information.
 Every fantasy owner wants the news delivered right to his or her front door.
 At FFChamps we learned a long time ago that, if you want an edge, go out and get it yourself.
 We go to the box scores every Monday morning and look at who caught the passes and who ran the football.
 A lot of times a team will call one runner their starter and give it to another runner more times.
-This happens when there is a platoon situation like with the Bills and the Texans last year.
+This happens when there is a platoon situation.
 If you watch the box scores you see who they start to give more carries to.
 With WR's this is more important because they don't get the publicity.
 By publicity I mean that they use the term “starter” more loosely than they do with the runners.
 If you see a WR catching more passes than the so-called starters, he might be worth a pick up.
 We believe TD's can prove to be a random event.
 If you watch the guy's with a lot of receptions, eventually the TD's will follow.

 Our Receiving Targets tool also is a HUGE help, as a lot of times a QB or WR can be on the wrong page on a given day, but the amount a player is targeted can tell you a lot about his role.
 Look for guys getting a lot of targets, even if the stats aren't there yet.
 This player is involved in the game plan and that could continue.